Montgomery County Assault Lawyer

 In Montgomery County, and throughout the state of Maryland, assault is a criminal offense that involves physically attacking another person or threatening to attack a person.
-Montgomery County assault laws are outlined in Title 3, Other Crimes Against the Person, of Maryland’s criminal Law Code (see Subtitle 2, which covers assault and related offenses).
+The local assault laws are outlined in Title 3, Other Crimes Against the Person, of Maryland’s criminal Law Code (see Subtitle 2, which covers assault and related offenses).
 Under Maryland law, a person could be charged with assault in either the first or second degree, both of which are felony offenses.

 Maryland law states that intentionally causing serious physical harm to another person, attempting to cause such harm, or threatening to cause serious physical harm to a person are all forms of assault.
 Such acts, attempts, or threats are still considered assault even if no weapon is used.
-A Montgomery County assault lawyer may be able to provide additional insight regarding specific acts that constitute assault under the law.
+A MoCo assault lawyer may be able to provide additional insight regarding specific acts that constitute assault under the law.